glenndehaan/auth-portal/README.md

       #
       # To create more users run `htpasswd -nm username` then copy the result into here.
 To specify multiple users add a `\n` after each string
       #USERS: "user@example.com:$apr1$jI2jqzEg$MyNJQxhcZFNygXP79xT/p.\n"
-      # If you want to use a JSON file for users enable this option, also make sure the volume is mounted so you can update the JSON on the host machine
+      # If you want to use a JSON file for users enable this option, also make sure the volume is mounted so you can update the JSON on the host machine.
+This also enables the user activation flow
       #USERS_JSON: 'true'
+      # Enables the /admin portal for managing JSON users.
+Caution: This portal is by default open.
+We recommend to protect it with for example an IP block.
+      #USERS_JSON_ADMIN: 'true'

       #
       # OAuth Provider Settings